Criminal Penalties for Driving with a Suspended License in New York State

 6. Has had a license permanently revoked for alcohol - or drug-related driving offenses.

 It is a misconception to believe that this statute only operates to intoxicated drivers.
 This statute can and does result in debilitating felony consequences for ordinary drivers.
 If a driver finds themselves charged with this section, it is crucial to contact an experienced criminal traffic attorney.
-Wiser still is to contact an experienced attorney if you have received any suspensions or think your license might be revoked.
+Wiser still is to contact an experienced attorney if you have received any suspension or think your license might be revoked.

 Other Traffic Violations We Handle